 In the study, treats are hidden around a room.
 Afterward, special screens are placed in front of some areas where the treats are hidden.
 One dog is sent to search for treats, while another dog watches.
 The observing dog doesn’t know what happens exactly when the dog goes behind the screens.

 Next, the dogs are allowed to interact with each other.
 Upon greeting each other, the dogs engage in some nose touches.
 This is where it gets interesting.
-If the dog had found some treats, when the observing dog was afterward sent to the room, he was likely to quickly go investigate the areas behind the screen.
-If the dog found no treats, when the observing dog was sent to the room he was less likely to investigate these areas.
+If the dog sniffed had found some treats (as revealed by his/her breath), when the observing dog was afterward sent to the room, he was likely to quickly go investigate the areas behind the screen to search for treats.
+If the sniffed dog had found no treats, when the observing dog was sent to the room, he was less likely to investigate these areas.

 Something similar may be going on when dogs are briefly separated for training sessions and then they are reunited.
 The separated dog may rush to nose touch the dog who underwent training to get any clues about treats being involved.
 Intrigued by this study, today we tried a brief experiment, we separated our Rottweilers and did a brief training session with our female Rottie using smelly treats (picture 1).